D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Proposed Method

-To simplify the overall optimization process, we collaboratively learn a universal $\D$ and the other network components through end-to-end training and solve $\z$ and $\balpha$ in Eq.~(\ref{eq:dual-domain-fuction}) iteratively as follows:

-\textbf{Image-level optimization.} The image-domain optimization and the convolutional-coding-domain optimization are decoupled into Eqs.~(\ref{eq:z_subproblem}) and~(\ref{eq:alpha_subproblem}), respectively.
-The $\z$-subproblem in Eq.~(\ref{eq:z_subproblem}) can be solved through ISTA by iterating between the following two update steps:

-where $\mathcal{G}_{\mathrm{GDM}}$ and $\mathcal{G}_{\mathrm{PMN}}$ denote the gradient descent module (GDM) and proximal mapping network (PMN), respectively.
-Their structural details will be elaborated on in the next subsection.
+Given the sampling matrix $\bPhi$, CS measurement $\y$, globally unified convolutional dictionary $\D$, and trade-off parameters $\mu_\z$, $\lambda$, and $\tau$, along with the initialization $\balpha^{(0)}$ derived from $\y$ and $\bPhi$, we address the optimization of Eq.~(\ref{eq:dual-domain-fuction}) by decoupling it into a $\z$-subproblem in Eq.~(\ref{eq:z_subproblem}, ID) and an $\balpha$-subproblem in Eq.~(\ref{eq:alpha_subproblem}, CCD).
+The entire optimization process consists of $T$ iterations, where each iteration is formulated as follows:

+Here, $t$ represents the iteration index.
+The final recovered result is obtained as $\hat{\x} = \D \circledast \balpha^{(T)}$.
+For a clear and comprehensive overview of the optimization process, Algo.~\ref{alg:optimization} summarizes the complete framework, which is elaborated upon as follows.

-\textbf{Feature-level optimization.} For the $\balpha$-subproblem in Eq.~(\ref{eq:alpha_subproblem}), where $\frac{\mu_\z}{2}\|\D\circledast\balpha-\z^{(t)}\|_2^2$ is the data term, $\psi(\balpha)$ is the prior term, and $\lambda$ is a trade-off parameter.
-To separate the data term and the prior term, we apply the HQS algorithm, which tackles Eq.~(\ref{eq:alpha_subproblem}) by introducing an auxiliary variable $\tilde{\balpha}$, leading to the following objective function:
+\textbf{(1) Solving Eq.~(\ref{eq:z_subproblem}) via the ID Optimization:} Given $\rho$, $\mu_{\z}$, and initialization $\z^{(0)}=\D \circledast \balpha^{(0)}$, we employ the proximal gradient descent (PGD) method~\cite{parikh2014proximal} to solve the $\z$-subproblem in Eq.~(\ref{eq:z_subproblem}) by iterating between the following two update steps: \textbf{(2) Solving Eq.~(\ref{eq:alpha_subproblem}) via the CCD Optimization:} We adopt the HQS algorithm~\cite{he2013half} to separate the data term and the prior term by introducing an auxiliary variable $\tilde{\balpha}$.
+This leads to the following objective function converted from Eq.~(\ref{eq:alpha_subproblem}):